A Comprehensive Investigation of Gamma-Ray Burst Afterglows Detected by TESS: Analysis

-As an alternative to \texttt{emcee} and \texttt{nestle} we use \texttt{scipy} \texttt{curve\_fit} (CF) algorithm for the initial fit, followed by a non-linear least squares optimisation.
+Because of this degeneracy, both the \texttt{emcee} \citep{emcee13} and \texttt{nestle} \citep{skilling04, Mukherjee06, shaw07, feroz09} packages failed to converge for the full parameter fit with a Gaussian jet geometry.
+Likewise, a simplified model, setting $n_0=1$, $p=2.2$, $\varepsilon_{\rm E}=0.1$, and $\varepsilon_{\rm B}=0.01$ within a top hat jet geometry, failed to converge.
+As an alternative, we used \texttt{scipy}'s \texttt{curve\_fit} (CF) algorithm \citep{2020SciPy-NMeth} alongside a non-linear least squares optimisation.
 In this process, we first fit the parameters through CF and then used the output as the initial parameters for the least squares optimisation.
-Through trial fitting, we found that the simplified five-parameter model with a top hat jet structure provided results that had negligible differences to the full parameter fit with Gaussian jet structure which required a higher computational overhead, so we use the simplified model for all fits.
-The \texttt{afterglowpy} lightcurves for these fits are shown in Fig.~\ref{fig:lcs} and Fig.~\ref{fig:lcs_bad} with the corresponding parameters shown in Table~\ref{tab:model_params}.

-From this model fitting it is clear that additional observations at different wavelengths are required to break the degeneracies we encounter here.
-Interestingly, in all cases, we find a non-zero value for $t_0$ indicating that there is an offset between when the burst occurred and when the afterglow begins according to \texttt{afterglowpy}.
+Through trial fitting, we found that the simplified top hat model provided results that exhibited negligible differences to the full parameter Gaussian jet model whilst requiring significantly lower computational overhead, so we use the simplified model for all fits.
+The light curves for these fits are shown in Figs.~\ref{fig:lcs} and \ref{fig:lcs_bad}, with the corresponding parameters shown in Table~\ref{tab:model_params}.
+From this model fitting, it is clear that additional observations at different wavelengths are required to break the degeneracies we encounter.